-If you wish to make a donation “online” Please CLICK HERE!
+If you wish to make a donation “online” Please CLICK HERE! and select the project you wish to donate to by clicking the project name.
 You will be taken to PayPal to make your secure donation with a credit card or PayPal account.

 Memorial and Tribute Gifts

 Remember your loved ones or commemorate special occasions such as anniversaries, weddings, graduations, birthdays, etc., through a memorial gift.

 Your will or living trust may earmark a fund in memory of a loved one or perhaps in remembrance of a physician or physician’s assistant who was especially helpful.
 A good alternative to a specific bequest is to specify a percentage of your estate for the Center for Religious Tolerance (CRT).
 Still another is to direct that the residue of your estate pass to CRT after all specific bequests to family and friends have been satisfied.
 In addition, a bequest may be contingent upon the eventuality that some legatees may not survive you.

 The charitable remainder trust and pooled life income fund may also be established by will or living trust.
 This allows you to provide substantially for both CRT and a loved one by leaving an income stream from your estate for that person for the rest of his/her life, with CRT receiving the remainder upon the individual’s death.

 Gifts of appreciated securities, both publicly traded and closely held, can often provide more advantages to a donor than a gift of cash.
 If you hold appreciated stock and want to use it as a means for supporting the Center for Religious Tolerance (CRT), do not sell it.
 Instead, you can give the securities to avoid paying capital gains tax.
 In fact, if you sell the appreciated asset, you will become liable for a capital gains tax on the difference between what you paid for the asset and its current value, even if you donate the proceeds.